-The movement in the account represents the cumulative adjustments mainly arising from the translation of the financial statements of One Animate Limited (OAL) to Philippine Pesos.
+The movement in the account represents the adjustments arising from the translation of the financial statements of One Animate Limited (OAL) to Philippine Pesos.

-The movement in the account is due to the increase in the contingent liability arising from the put option on shares in PHINMA Education.
+The movement in the account is related to the derecognition of the put option on shares in PHINMA Education and the and the acquisition of ownership interest of NCI in SWU.